Plum Preserves

 The first step is to wash and pit 5 cups of plums (about 2.5 pounds).

-Next, we will place them in our jam pot and mix the plums with 4 cups of sugar.
+Next, I will place them in my large pot and mix the plums with 4 cups of sugar.
 Add 1/2 teaspoon of butter to reduce foaming.
 (Optional)

 Place the pan on the stove and bring to a boil.
 Cook it to almost the gelling point.
 (220 degrees Fahrenheit at sea level, subtract 2 degrees for every 1000 feet above sea level.)